arabinelli/Medical-appointments-no-show/README.md

 The optimal configuration found for the hyperameters of both models is provided in the `models/dnw_params.json` and `models/xgboost_params.json` files.
 This allows to skip the tuning process, which can take quite some time, especially for the neural network.
 The hyperparameters tuning jobs are coded in the `models/nn_hparams_tuning.py` and `models/xgboost_hparams_tuning.py` scripts.
 Both scripts use `models/load_training_data.py` to load and prepare the data.
 This last module contains a function that matches 1-to-1 the code at the beginning of the second notebook.

 [MLflow](https://mlflow.org/) has been used throughout the project to keep track of the experiments.
-Also, the [eli5](https://github.com/TeamHG-Memex/eli5/) package has been used to
+Also, the [eli5](https://github.com/TeamHG-Memex/eli5/) package has been used to perform a permutation analysis on the models.

 ## About the project